Nodics/nodics/gCore/workflow/readme.md

-This is a sample readme file for your vWorkflow module
+This is a sample readme file for your custom application